Totchinuko/apiconan.totchinuko.fr/patches/redux.2.1.x.md

 ## 2.1.52
 - Prevent the transmog system to update the online characters when it is disabled anyway.
 This also apply when restoring a backup through sudo.

+## 2.1.53
+- Fixed containers that could be locked with the Key system but not picked or breached.
+- Fixed restoring a backup not triggering a dice system save
+- Fixed a few typos